0300 140 0022

 These are jobs and activities for which fuller disclosure of a person’s criminal record history is relevant; for example, where there is a risk to children, other people in vulnerable circumstances or some other particularly sensitive areas of work.

-In these circumstances, you will usually be required to undergo a Standard or Enhanced DBS Check.
+In these circumstances, you will usually be required to undergo a Standard DBS Check or an Enhanced DBS Check.

 Our blogs are advisory in nature and reflect uCheck Limited’s current thinking about best and common practice in the subjects discussed.